pandatix/go-cvss/README.md

  - Section 3.3.1's base vector gives a base score of 7.8, while verbosely documented as 6.4.
  - `round_to_1_decimal` may have been specified, so that it's not guessed and adjusted to fit precomputed scores.
 It's not even CVSS v3.1 `roundup` specification.

+### CVSS v3.0

+ - Formulas are pretty, but complex to read as the variables does not refer to the specified abbreviations.
+ - There is a lack of examples, as it's achieved by the CVSS v2.0 specification.

+### CVSS v3.1

+ - There is a lack of examples, as it's achieved by the CVSS v2.0 specification.